 The difference between earning varying rates of return (i.e. 3%, 5%, 7%, 10%, 15% etc.) is easily determined by dividing the rate of return into the number 72.
 The answer will reveal to you how long it will take for your money to double, in years.

 Through the principles taught at the 100 Goals Club, it is possible achieve a rate of return between 10 and 20% per annum, as my family has been able to achieve.

 Throughout your life, this simple rule will give you an important insight into how much money you will develop throughout your life.
 It changed my view on how to look at different investment returns and helps me decide how much risk I am willing to take.

 It is important that you learn as much as you can about personal finance, and develop, early on, good financial habits that will last throughout your life time.
 Examples of good financial habits include . . .

-There are thousands of good books, blogs and websites about developing your financial habits.
+There are thousands of good books, blogs and websites about developing your financial habits to support your goals.
 The important thing is that you take a serious view of your financial future and develop solid life goals for you and your family.

 Keep reading this site to developing a better understanding now.